Laurie Green, MD ’76

 2015 Alumni Council

-Those elected would "take office" for a three year term and are expected to attend three, all-day meetings in Boston each year and a willingness to listen to HMS alumni and bring their and your interests and concerns to the Alumni Council.
-If you would like to recommend an HMS alumna or alumnus (including yourself), please send your nomination via email to firstname.lastname@example.org.
+Those elected would "take office" for a three year term and are expected to attend three, all-day meetings in Boston each year and possess a willingness to listen to fellow alumni and bring their interests and concerns to the Alumni Council.
+If you would like to recommend an HMS alumna or alumnus (including yourself), please send your nomination via email to email@example.com.

 Whatever you are doing and wherever you are working around the globe, YOU are Harvard Medicine.